oliviertheneworder/tyres/README.md

 2. Test with `npm run watch`
 3. Build with `npm run build`
 4. Commit and tag a new version
-5. Push to trigger automatic release
+5. Push to trigger automatic CDN update

 ## 📄 License